ZakStar17/ZakStar17/README.md

 ### Currently
  - Studying Computer Science at University of Porto (Portugal).
- - Learning Graphics Programming, with the help of the [Vulkan](https://www.vulkan.org/) APId.
+ - Learning Graphics Programming, with the help of the [Vulkan](https://www.vulkan.org/) API.

 ### Languages (most to least favorite)
 <p align="left">